DosMike/tf2rputils/README.md

 - Mess with attributes to set max health optionally without overheal
 - Give yourself weapons similar to TF2Item GiveWeapon but with TF2Econ data
 - sm_god, sm_resupply
-- Nice and easy use of CusrorAnnotation and HudMessageCustom
 - Other stuff i probably forgot (check tf2rputils.inc)

 Commands